yaozhewei/yaozhewei.github.io/_pages/about.md

 About Me
 ======
 Zhewei Yao is a Ph.D. student in the [BAIR](https://bair.berkeley.edu/), [RISELab](https://rise.cs.berkeley.edu/) ([former AMPLab](https://amplab.cs.berkeley.edu)), [BDD](https://deepdrive.berkeley.edu/), and [Math Department](https://math.berkeley.edu/) at University of California at Berkeley.
 He is advised by [Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/), and he is also working very closely with [Kurt Keutzer](https://people.eecs.berkeley.edu/~keutzer/).
 His research interest lies in computing statistics, optimization, and machine learning.
 Currently, he is interested in leveraging tools from randomized linear algebra to provide efficient and scalable solutions for large-scale optimization and learning problems.
 He is also working on the theory and application of deep learning.
 Before joining UC Berkeley, he received his B.S. in Math from [Zhiyuan Honor College](http://zhiyuan.sjtu.edu.cn/) at [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/).
-[CV](http://yaozhewei.github.io/files/CV.pdf)
+[CV](http://yaozhewei.github.io/files/CV.pdf)(last update 12/02/2020)

 Publications
 ======